For Belarus’s Lukashenko, Russia has been a lifeline for decades. Here’s why.

 Has Lukashenko tested his relationship with Putin?

 The relationship between Putin and Lukashenko has had its ups and downs over the past two decades.
 In the 2000s, Lukashenko tried to shed his image of “Europe’s last dictator” by flirting with the West and distancing himself slightly from Russia.
 This did not go down well in the Kremlin.

+Both countries also have argued continually about gas and oil deals.
 When the two were unable to agree on a new price in late 2019, Moscow cut the oil supply.
 A few months later, Belarus ordered its first shipment of U.S. oil in an attempt to show Russia that it could survive without its support and would be willing to turn to the West, if necessary.

-Where does the Kremlin’s stand now?
+Where does the Kremlin stand now?

-Russian officials firmly backed Belarus after Sunday’s apparent hoax bomb claim that diverted a Ryanair flight to Minsk with prominent opposition journalist Roman Protasevich aboard.
+Russian officials firmly backed Belarus after Sunday’s apparent hoax-bomb claim that diverted a Ryanair flight to Minsk with prominent opposition journalist Roman Protasevich aboard.

 Russian Foreign Minister Sergey Lavrov defended Belarus’s explanation of a bomb threat — later proven to be false — as “reasonable.”
 Margarita Simonyan, head of Russia’s state-funded RT television channel, praised Lukashenko for “beautifully executing” the operation and said she “envies” Belarus.

-On Tuesday, the Kremlin announced that Putin will meet Lukashenko later this week at the Black Sea resort Sochi.
+On Tuesday, the Kremlin announced that Putin will meet Lukashenko this week at the Black Sea resort Sochi.
 It will be their third meeting this year.
 Lukashenko is expected to brief Putin on the Ryanair incident.
 Russia, however, said the meeting was in the works before the Sunday events.

 British Foreign Secretary Dominic Raab said Monday that it was “very difficult to believe that this kind of action could have been taken without at least the acquiescence of the authorities in Moscow,” but added that he had no specific details about Russia’s involvement.
 The Kremlin dismissed the comments as “obsessive Russophobia” and maintained that Russia had nothing to do with Belarus’s actions.